 Model-specific changes were required for some models.
-This model required no model-specific modifications.
+This model required model-specific modifications.
+These modifications are as follows: averaged aqueous source over a number of years.
+This is discussed in Section 4.5.2.1.

 4 Assumptions and Inputs